 As a Reform Jewish camp, Camp Shwayder was never intended to meet Colorado’s entire Jewish community’s need for access to organized camping.
 It did not observe Kosher dietary restrictions and did not maintain a Kosher kitchen, which prevented children from orthodox and conservative households from attending camp.
 It also reflected the class dynamics of the larger Jewish community in Denver.
 The Reform Jewish community tended to be wealthier, and the conservative and orthodox Jewish communities less so.
 As a result, another kind of Jewish camping emerged to fill the gap.

-The Denver Jewish Community Center’s J Bar Double C Ranch Camp primarily served orthodox and conservative Jewish populations.
+JCC Ranch Camp, supported by the Staenberg-Loup Jewish Community Center (JCC Denver), primarily served orthodox and conservative Jewish populations.
 Located on 175 acres of the Black Forest near Elbert, Colorado, the camp developed on the site of a historic ranch.
 Known both as The Ten Sleep Ranch and the Hubbard Ranch, the land was once owned by Ralph Hubbard, a well-known historical enthusiast and western collector.
 The land had been a working cattle ranch since at least 1916.
 After Hubbard sold the ranch, it passed through several hands and, according to camp lore, shifted from working ranch to dude or guest ranch.
-In 1952, the Jewish Community Center (JCC) of Denver acquired the land for $15,000, as well as several of the historic log and stone buildings that had comprised the Hubbard Ranch’s original facilities.
+In 1952, JCC Denver acquired the land for $15,000, as well as several of the historic log and stone buildings that had comprised the Hubbard Ranch’s original facilities.
 Money raised from a wide range of Jewish foundations, businesses, and private donors went toward outfitting the camp, building cabins, and improving facilities for its first season in 1953.

 At Ranch Camp, the connection between Judaism and Western Americana was apparent—the camp even sold a grazing lease to N.W.
 Cook of Elbert, Colorado for thirty head of cattle.
 Described by one of the camp’s founders, JCC Executive Director Arnold J. Auerbach, as “an unusual project which combines an American western ranching program with Jewish content and a Kosher kitchen,” the camp consciously blended western experiences with Jewish education and culture.
 Originally, the camp’s founders envisioned campers participating in many of the activities involved in operating a working ranch—growing hay, branding and rounding up cattle, and caring for the ranch’s horses.
 While only some of these goals were actually realized, many of the activities at Ranch Camp would have been right at home at any other Colorado dude ranch, including horseback riding, pack trips, square dancing, hikes, cook outs, and campfire sing-a-longs.